Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 When you add an async keyword to a function it becomes a promise and the return value is the fufillment value

-Throwomg am error is just like rejecting param in promise
+Throwing an error is just like rejecting param in promise

 Async-await just helps us to provide more sync to asynchronous operations